 Putin grants NSA leaker Edward Snowden Russian citizenship

-Snowden fled the US in 2013 and blew the whistle on a secret NSA surveillance operation
+Snowden fled the US in 2013 before leaking a trove of classified documents detailing the NSA’s mass surveillance programme

 Vladimir Putin has granted Russian citizenship to former National Security Agency whistleblower Edward Snowden.